jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 positions are typically held at most in seconds, which amounts to hundreds of trades per second.

 This models aims to incorporate the above two functions and present a simplistic view to traders who wish to automate their trades, get started in Python trading or use a free trading platform.

+Other software of interest
+===
+What about trading futures? *Psst* I've got you covered.

+Simply called 'The Gateway', it is a C# application that exposes a socket and public API method calls for interfacing Python with futures markets including CME, CBOT, NYSE, Eurex and ICE.

+More information on GitHub: https://github.com/hftstrat/The-Gateway-code-samples or view on the <a href="https://github.com/hftstrat/The-Gateway-code-samples">website</a>

 Final Notes